-This is the 15th Academic year of the Learning Center and 1220 children benefited from the Christel House Program.
-The Learning Center's aim is to provide high quality education to children from the least privileged sectors of society.
+This is the 16th Academic year of the Learning Center and 1223 children benefited from the Christel House sectors of society.
 Great emphasis is given to achieving high academic standards by employing excellent teaching skills and following a rigorous academic program.
 Special efforts have been made to impart remedial lessons to those who are less proficient in academics.
-For the Academic year 2015-16, the student attendance rate was 96.6% (Previous Year 96.1%) and the year-to-year retention was at 97.4% (Previous Year 96.1%).